This Budapest travel budget per day report is ideal for anyone visiting the Hungarian capital and controlling expenses while enjoying the city

 Nightlife: Thousands of youngster flock every year to Budapest to enjoy its nightlife which is very active in each and every day of the week.
 Apart from that, Budapest hosts the Sziget festival during summer, one of the biggest music festivals in the world.

-Now that we pointed out the most attractive reasons bringing visitors to Budapest, let’s check the daily travel budget, for all kinds of tourists in Budapest (prices are per day per person).
+Now that we pointed out the most attractive reasons bringing visitors to Budapest, let’s check the daily travel budget.
+Below you will find options for all kinds of tourists in Budapest (prices are per day per person).

 Ultra budget level (backpackers, cheapskate, obsessive saving experts)

-Accomodation: you can easily find a hostel in Budapest almost year round for 5$
+Accommodation: you can easily find a hostel in Budapest almost year round for 7$

 Food: buffet style restaurants for your main meal + supermarkets for breakfast and dinner ill get you by for 5$

-Having fun: assuming you will do at least one fun activity, the cheapest option is probably enjoying a free entry nightclub or bar, and with 5$ you can get up to 5 beers.
+Having fun: assuming you will do at least one fun activity, the cheapest option is probably enjoying a free entry nightclub or bar.
+With 10$ you can get up to 5 beers.
+Although it is more realistic to get beers around $2-4

 Reasonably priced budget (whoever wants minimum levels of privacy and is not so worried about spending to have a good time)

-Accomodation: assuming you are travelling in a group of at least 2 persons, you can find a decent room with private shower for 15$ per person (the room would be 25-30$ for 2)
+Accommodation: assuming you are travelling in a group of at least 2 persons, you can find a decent room with private shower for 30$ per person (the room would be 50$ for 2).
+This tends to be higher in July and August.

 Having fun: if you want to do some paid activities like visiting museums, plus enjoying the nightlife without worrying to much about costs, you can easily solve this on 15-20$